offenesdresden/dvbjs/README.md

 ## dvbjs

-A node module giving you a few options to query the servers of the [DVB](http://dvb.de) for current bus- and tramstop data.
+A node module giving you a few options to query the servers of the [DVB](http://dvb.de) for current bus- and tramstop information.

-There's a few methods available:
-- `dvb.monitor()`

- This is used to monitor a single stop as it returns every bus and tram leaving there in a specified time.

-- `dvb.route()`

- Takes two stops and returns possible routes between these two.

-- `dvb.find()`

- Uses a searchstring to find stops in Dresden.

 Require the module to get started.
 ```js